KudryashevLab/TomoBEAR/README.md

 - [DFG (Deutsche Forschungsgesellschaft)](https://www.dfg.de) for funding the project.

 As well we are grateful to the [structural biology scientific research group of Werner Kühlbrandt](https://www.biophys.mpg.de/2207989/werner_kuehlbrandt) at the [MPIBP (Max Planck Institute of Biophysics)](https://www.biophys.mpg.de) and the [MPIBP](https://www.biophys.mpg.de) in Frankfurt (Hesse), Germany for support.

+The authors thank as well the following people:
+* Dr. Daniel Castano-Diez, Dr. Kendra Leigh and Dr. Christoph Diebolder and Dr. Wolfgang Lugmayr for useful discussions;
+* Uljana Kravchenko, Xiaofeng Chu, Giulia Glorani for testing the developmental versions and providing feedback,
+* Ricardo Sanchez for producing MATLAB version of the [SUSAN framework](https://github.com/rkms86/SUSAN) in order to be compatible with TomoBEAR;
+* Juan Castillo from the Max Planck Institute for Biophysics for the IT support at the Max Planck for Biophysics,
+* the high-performance computing team at the MDC for supporting our operation at the Max-Cluster.

+We would like to acknowledge as well that TomoBEAR contains modified pieces of MATLAB source code of the Dynamo package developed by Dr. Daniel Castaño-Díez et al.: https://www.dynamo-em.org.

 ## Contacts
 * Prof. Dr. Misha Kudryashev[^1][^2] ([e-mail](mailto:misha.kudryashev@gmail.com?subject=[GitHub]%20TomoBEAR)) - `TomoBEAR` project leader, Principal Investigator;